There are a number of groups, clubs and activities that may be beneficial for autistic people – discover more details by clicking on the boxes below

 Click here to view the Mosaic website

 Mosaic have set up a number of advocacy groups, including one for autistic people, which is run by and for autistic people.
-This autism advocacy group aims to provide autistic people with the opportunity to share their views about any concerns about services they may have – plus share their ideas for change.
+This autism advocacy group aims to provide autistic people with the opportunity to share any views or concerns about services – and also share their ideas for change.

 Click here to find out more about the Mosaic autism advocacy group